Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Bang-Ride Control

 \subsection{Qualification and Switching of Constraints}

 We investigate conditions for achieving a non-zero $\lambda$, as required in Lemma~\ref{lem:Reuglar}.
 We exploit a series of regularity conditions, including constraint qualifications and conditions on constraint switching.
 Constraint qualifications are typically rank conditions on the constraints.
 Regularity on constraint switching excludes potential discontinuities of $\lambda$ caused by the activation/deactivation of state constraints.
-Some regularity conditions in this subsection are from the classical optimal control literature, but have not been used to study the bang-ride property.
+Some regularity conditions in this subsection are classical, but have not been used to study the bang-ride property.

 For the constraint qualification, the settings in Assumption~\ref{eq:Termi} generalize the classical setting in \cite{palanki1993synthesis}. \begin{ass}[Terminal objective and constraint] One of the following conditions holds: \begin{enumerate}[label=(\alph*)] \item $t_f$ can be free or fixed, $l \equiv 0$, and